hinault/Workshop-BotFramework/README.md

 #### Step 1 : Ask first name

-The first steep call the Prompt dialog and ask the user first name.
+The first step call the Prompt dialog and ask the user first name.

+Behind the scenes, prompts are a two-step dialog.
+First, the prompt asks for input; second, it returns the valid value, or starts over from the beginning with a reprompt until it receives a valid input.

 ```
  private async Task<DialogTurnResult> FirstNameStepAsync(WaterfallStepContext stepContext, CancellationToken cancellationToken)